CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ```
     In this query we use the method [ST_CLUSTERKMEANS](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/clustering/#st_clusterkmeans) to cluster the merchants into 6 groups, while we use [ST_CONCAVEHULL](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/transformations/#st_concavehull) to create the boundaries around the clusters.

 14. Save the new source as a new table, by clicking on "Create table from query" in the SQL editor.
 Save in the CARTO Data Warehouse, under the folder "organization data", "shared".
 Name as "territory_boundaries".

     When the operation is finished, rename the source and layer to "Territory boundaries".

     We have also saved it in the address "cartobq.cpg_territory_planning_map.territory_boundaries", so you can also select using a custom query.

     Delete the source of the previous step, leave only "Territory boundaries".

     ![Territory boundaries](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_territory_boundaries.png)

-15. Let´s now intersect the boundaries with the merchants, so that we can assign each merchant the territory it belongs to.
+15. Let's now intersect the boundaries with the merchants, so that we can assign each merchant the territory it belongs to.

     Go to "More Options" of the "Merchants with allocated addressable market" layer and select "Add SQL analysis".
 Select "Intersect and Aggregate" and configure as seen below.